Ship-of-Agony/KlippShell4Creality/README.md

     On-Screen Display (OSD): Real-time overlay reporting temperatures and print times, fully synchronized into your target interface language without hardcoding bugs.

+🔧 Bug Fixes & Known Issues

+    [Work in Progress] Identified and tracking bugs related to the Companion Mode.
+A hotfix will be deployed soon.

 ⚙️ System & Convenience

     Integrated GitHub OTA Updater: Automatic, asynchronous online checking for new application releases upon startup directly via the GitHub API.